kristeninho/Sectors/README.md

 # Setup
 ## SectorsBackend Setup
-- Open the SectorsBackend solution in Visual Studio and run the solution. <br />
+- Open the SectorsBackend solution in Visual Studio and run the project. <br />
 - Database "ConnectionString" can be found in appsettings.json.
 By default it will create database to your local "mssqllocaldb". <br />

 ## SectorsFrontend Setup